 54. Get annual checkups

 Annual physicals are typically included in most healthcare plans.
 Getting an annual checkup, even if you feel you’re healthy, can help spot potential problems early, which can save you money on medications, hospital bills, and more.

 Most people know smoking is bad for your health, but it also has a significant impact on your wallet.
 According to research from UC Davis, smoking one pack a day can cost you $2,000 per year and $80,000 over the course of forty years.

 Exercising is excellent for your physical and mental health.
 If you regularly exercise and get your heart rate up every day, you are helping to prevent chronic illness down the road that could be extremely expensive.

 I have a bad habit of buying over the counter medications at CVS because it’s a fast way to grab Children’s Tylenol when I need it.
 However, this convenience costs me every time.
-It’s far cheaper to buy basic medications at big box stores when they’re on sale and save them for when you need them.
+It’s far cheaper to buy basic medications at big box stores when they’re on sale.

 Employer matches are free money.
 So, if you work a 9-5 job, and an employer match is one of your benefits, make sure you take the time to set up your retirement accounts so you can benefit from this.

 62. Be aware of fees

 More and more people are becoming aware of the fees that come with managed funds or 401(k) accounts.
 There are many low-cost brokers out there.
 Some of the most well known are Vanguard, Fidelity, and Charles Schwab.